sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 kubectl apply -f sourcegraph-frontend.BackendConfig.yaml
 ```

-It will take around 10 minutes for the load balancer to be fully ready, you may check on the status and obtain the load balancer IP:
+It will take around 10 minutes for the load balancer to be fully ready, you may check on the status and obtain the load balancer IP using the following command:

 ```sh
 kubectl describe ingress sourcegraph-frontend
 ```

-**3** – Upon obtaining the allocated IP address of the load balancer, you should create an A record for the `sourcegraph.company.com` domain.
+**4** – Upon obtaining the allocated IP address of the load balancer, you should create an A record for the `sourcegraph.company.com` domain.
 Finally, it is recommended to enable TLS and you may consider using [Google-managed certificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) in GKE or your own certificate.

 If using a GKE manage certificate, add the following annotations to Ingress:
 ```yaml